Formation Control via Rotation Symmetry Constraints: INTRODUCTION

 \section{INTRODUCTION}

-The demand for distributed formation control schemes in multi-agent systems (MAS) has grown significantly in recent years, with applications ranging from UAV swarm coordination for mapping and surveillance \cite{Martinez2006}, to satellite constellations coordination for efficient communication relays \cite{Chenyu2024}.
-The role of a formation control law is to steer the agents into a desired spatial configuration in a distributed fashion.
-This is commonly achieved by imposing explicit geometric constraints between neighboring agents, such as distance-based schemes \cite{Krick2009, OH2015424}, where inter-agent distances are fixed, or bearing-based schemes \cite{ZHAO2019_CSM}, where relative directions are maintained.
+The demand for distributed formation control schemes in multi-agent systems (MAS) has grown significantly in recent years, with applications ranging from UAV swarm coordination for mapping and surveillance \cite{Martinez2006} to satellite constellation coordination for efficient communication relays \cite{Chenyu2024}.
+The role of a formation control scheme is to provide a control law that steers the agents into a desired spatial configuration in a distributed fashion.
+This is commonly achieved by imposing explicit geometric constraints between neighboring agents.
+For example, distance-based schemes \cite{Krick2009,OH2015424} fix inter-agent distances, while bearing-based schemes \cite{ZHAO2019_CSM} fix relative directions.
 In both cases, the desired target configuration is characterized using \textit{only} local information shared between neighboring agents.

-In many formations the desired configuration exhibits spatial symmetries between the agents - rotations and/or reflections, often inherent from sensing coverage or communication requirements.
-The work \cite{Zelazo2025forced} introduced an approach leveraging formation symmetries together with inter-agent distance constraints, drastically reducing the required inter-agent communication links as compared to other approaches.
+In many formations, the desired configuration exhibits spatial symmetries between agents such as rotations and/or reflections, often inherent to sensing coverage or communication requirements.
+The work \cite{Zelazo2025forced} introduced an approach that leverages formation symmetries together with inter-agent distance constraints, drastically reducing the required inter-agent communication links compared with traditional distance-based approaches.
 This motivates the question of whether it is possible to design a formation control scheme that relies solely on symmetry constraints.

-Graph theory provides the natural framework for modeling the decentralization, interaction topology, and geometric configuration of a MAS.
-Agents are represented as nodes (vertices), with their communication links as edges.
+Graph theory provides a natural framework for modeling the decentralization, interaction topology, and geometric configuration of a MAS.
+Agents are represented as nodes (vertices), with communication links as edges.
 A central challenge lies in balancing sparse information exchange while ensuring convergence to the desired configuration.
-To address this challenge, distance and bearing-based schemes leverage results from rigidity theory, relying on minimal infinitesimal rigidity (MIR) as a crucial architectural requirement to guarantee convergence to a desired shape \cite{Krick2009, ZHAO2019_CSM}.
-For distance-based approaches in $\mathbb{R}^2$, the MIR property requires at least $(2n-3)$ edges to uniquely determine the formation (up to translations, rotation, and so-called flip ambiguities), where $n$ is the number of agents.
+To address this challenge, distance-based and bearing-based schemes leverage results from rigidity theory, relying on minimal infinitesimal rigidity (MIR) as a crucial architectural requirement to guarantee convergence to a desired shape \cite{Krick2009, ZHAO2019_CSM}.
+For distance-based approaches in $\mathbb{R}^2$, the MIR property requires at least $2n-3$ edges to uniquely determine the formation (up to translations, rotation, and so-called flip ambiguities), where $n$ is the number of agents.